wilmetjph/portfolio/README.md

 # Personal Portfolio

-A responsive personal portfolio presenting my background, technical skills and selected projects.
+A simple personal portfolio website built with HTML, CSS and JavaScript.

 ## Technologies